rahpaere/outcomes/programming-outcomes.md

 -   Read other people's code and get meaning from it.
 -   Recognize important pieces of documentation for quickly learning a new language or translating.

-### Justify trust in a program.
+## Justify trust in a program.

 -   Debug programs.
+    -   Use static analysis tools, such as compilers and linters.
-    -   Recognize common static errors from the compiler, including syntax errors, and recall common solutions.
+    -   Recognize common static errors, including syntax errors, and recall common solutions.
+    -   Use dynamic analysis tools, such as interactive debuggers and profilers.
     -   Simulate a program's steps mentally or in writing to peform snapshot analysis and predict behavior.
     -   Run a program under a debugger to observe computations and